devjgm/papers/cpp_time_zone.md

 Programmers must each become time zone "experts" in order to accomplish their goals.
-It is not uncommon to see the addition/subtraction of an offset and a time point preceded by volumes of text explaining why that operation is correct with some caveat about DST.
+It is not uncommon to see the addition/subtraction of an offset and a time point preceded by volumes of comment explaining why that operation is correct, usually with some caveat about DST.
 An informal survey of such call sites in Google code showed that few of the operations were actually correct, and nearly all of the comments were misinformed.

-Programmers need an effective conceptual model about how time zones work so they can correctly reason about their code.
-They also need a Time Zone Library that implements the conceptual model so their reasoning can be accurately translated into code.
+Programmers must not be expected to do their own arithmetic with time zone offsets.
+This is a frequent source of bugs and is an anti-pattern we call "epoch shifting" (CppCon 2015 talk: https://youtu.be/2rnIHsqABfM?t=12m30s).
+A proper time zone library must do all necessary time zone arithmetic itself, giving callers higher-level abstractions on which to build their programs.
+These higher-level abstractions must form an effective conceptual model about how time zones work so programmers can correctly reason about their code.

 The Time Zone Library proposed here has been implemented and widely used within Google for the past few years.
-It is actively used by programmers from novice to expert.
+It is actively used by programmers from novice to expert to implement real-world code on a daily basis.

 (XXX: jgm insert link to cctz)